hulyak/react-tutorial/docs/doc1.md

 ### What we will cover

 Throughout this tutorial, you’ll learn how to set state using the `useState` and `useEffect` Hooks.
-You’ll create different components and for the last component, we will combine these two hooks and create a recipe app that you’ll fetch new recipes from an API.
+We’ll create different components and for the last component, we will combine these two hooks and create a recipe app that we’ll fetch new recipes from an API.
 More specifically, we will learn how to:

 - use `useState` with an array for the default value
 - use `useState` with an object for the default value